ghostwond3r/Self-Way/Guide/SEC_Legion.md

 ``Keep in mind : you can only change the world by being free.``

-During the process of it, you must change some of your actual password.
+You must change some of your actual password.
 For this you can use any password generator like this: [Dashlane](https://www.dashlane.com/en/features/password-generator)

 </br>